openownership/data-standard/docs/standard/modelling/identifiers.rst

 Two properties in an Entity Statement’s :ref:`Securities Listing <schema-securities-listing>` object identify where a security is traded: the ``operatingMarketIdentifierCode`` of the operating market and the ``marketIdentifierCode``.
 The ``marketIdentifierCode`` SHOULD be the same as the ``operatingMarketIdentifierCode`` if the security is traded on a main exchange.
 The ``marketIdentifierCode`` will differ where a security is traded on a segment of an exchange.

-MICs are standardised, issued and maintained by SWIFT as `ISO 10383 <https://www.iso20022.org/market-identifier-codes>`_.
+MICs are standardised, issued and maintained by SWIFT as .
 The specification of ``operatingMarketIdentifierCode`` and ``marketIdentifierCode`` is part of the ISO standard.

 .. guidance-identifiers-securities: